Social-Evolution-and-Behavior/anTraX/docs/configuration.md

 If your experiment is a multi colony one, it is assumed the ID list is the same for all colonies in the experiment.
 If it is not the case, give a list that include all possible IDs, and adjust it using a config file as described [below](configuration.md#modifying-the-id-list-using-config-file).

 The label list is defined by the file `expdir/session/parameters/labels.csv`.
 Each row in the file contains two entries.
 The first is the label ID, and the second is the category.
 Three categories exist: ant_labels, noant_labels, and other_labels.
-The list must include the label 'Unknown' in the other_labels category.
+The list must include the label 'Unknown' in the 'other_labels' category.
+If the animal size variability in the experiment is considerable, and many multi-individual blobs are classified as single-animal (see discussion [above](configuration.md#tune-single-individual-size-range).), it is recommended to include also a 'Multi' class in the 'other_labels' category.

 ![Labels file](images/labels.png)